mito-ds/mito/mitosheet/README.md

 ## The `mitosheet` Package

-The mitosheet package currently only works for JupyterLab 3.0.
+The mitosheet package currently works for JupyterLab 3.0, Streamlit, and Dash.

 ### For Mac